ablacan/NewInML2022_ICML/README.md

 Paper submission deadline has been set to May 1, 2022 AoE.

-* May 1st, 2022 (Anywhere on Earth): Paper submission deadline
+* May 1, 2022 (Anywhere on Earth): Paper submission deadline
-* May 25th, 2022 (Anywhere on Earth): Author notification of acceptance
+* June 6, 2022 (Anywhere on Earth): Author notification of acceptance
-* July 22nd, 2022: Workshop day with best selected abstracts presentations
+* July 22, 2022: Workshop day with best selected abstracts presentations

 # Program